intel/mlir-extensions/docs/rfcs/XeGPU.md

 As a result, tensor_size will be evenly divisible by distribution_unit_size (i.e., tensor_size % distribution_unit_size == 0), and each work item will recieve the distributed unit multiple times, with each unit having wi_data_size.
 Note: When wi_data describes multiple elements, they must all come from a single, contiguous dimension.

+Conceptually, the work item (WI) distribution process can be broken down into two steps.
+The first step divides the 2D tensor data according to `wi_layout` to obtain a 2D subtensor.
+The second step extracts the elements to be packed from the dimension indicated by `wi_data`, treating it as the innermost dimension, and then linearizes the remaining elements in the 2D subtensor as the outermost dimension.

 **Resulting WI Data Fragment**

-Each work item’s fragment of the distributed tensor is represented by a 2d vector (e.g., a SPIR-V or LLVM vector) with the shape [n_distribution_units, wi_data_size].
-The result 2d vector will be further lowered to a 1d “SIMT-flavored” vector, such as a SPIR-V vector or LLVM vector, as the elements in the inner dimension being packed to a single packed data unit.
+Each work item’s fragment of the distributed tensor is represented by a 2D vector (e.g., a SPIR-V or LLVM vector) with the shape [n_distribution_units, wi_data_size].
+The result 2D vector will be further lowered to a 1D “SIMT-flavored” vector, such as a SPIR-V vector or LLVM vector, as the elements in the inner dimension being packed to a single packed data unit.

+**Examples of WI distribution with sg_map**
 In the example below, the subgroup has 16 work items in wi_layout=[1, 16], each accessing 1 element as specified by wi_data=[1,1].
 So, wi_data_size is 1, distribution_unit_size is 16, tensor_size is 128.

 ```mlir